Paris by Night 92

-Paris By Night 92: Nhạc Yêu Cầu (Music Requests) was filmed on May 10, 2008 and May 11, 2008 at Knott's Berry Farm, California.
+Paris By Night 92: Nhạc Yêu Cầu (Music Requests) was filmed on May 10, 2008 and May 11, 2008 at Knott's Berry Farm, California, United States.
 In an attempt to make the programs more diverse, Thúy Nga had encouraged the fans to send in their requests in the format of video clips.
 The requested songs can be done by an individual or a group of people.

 Vietnamese–Belgian singer Quynh Anh made a special appearance singing her signature song "Hello Vietnam" in the show.

 In April 2009, Thúy Nga will be filming Paris By Night 96: Nhac Yeu Cau 2.
 This is the direct continuation to Paris By Night 92.
 The procedure of requesting the songs is similar, except the audience can now send their requests in two methods: letters or video clips.

-Trivia

-If a requested song was chosen: